aphitorite/Logsort/README.md

 O(n log n) in-place stable sorting is a hard task to achieve for sorting algorithms.
 Bubble Sort and Insertion Sort are stable and in-place but suboptimal.
 Efficient sorts, such as Quicksort and Heapsort, are in-place and O(n log n) but unstable.

 One class of sorting algorithms that achieve both in-place, stability, and O(n log n) time is Block Sort (a.k.a.
 Block Merge Sorts), such as [Wikisort](https://github.com/BonzaiThePenguin/WikiSort) and [Grailsort](https://github.com/Mrrl/GrailSort), which are in-place merge sorts.
 However, they are incredibly complicated and hard to implement.
 In addition, in-place stable partitioning is a rather obscure problem in sorting.
-The papers that do provide solutions describe partitioning algorithms that are only of theoretical interest.
+Katajainen & Pasanen 1992 describes an O(1) space O(n) time partitioning algorithm, but it's only of theoretical interest.

 Logsort is a new sorting algorithm that aims to provide a simple and practical O(n log n) in-place stable sort implementation like alternatives such as Block Sort.
 The algorithm uses a novel O(n) in-place stable partitioning algorithm that borrows ideas from Munro et al. 1990 and [Aeos Quicksort](https://www.youtube.com/watch?v=_YTl2VJnQ4s) (stable quicksort with O(sqrt n) size blocking).
-By applying this partition recursively, we get an O(n log n) sort.
+By sorting recursively using this partition, we get an O(n log n) sort.

 ## Algorithm